zenstruck/foundry/docs/index.rst

         ->afterPersist(function() {})
     ;

-You can also add hooks directly in your model factory class:
+You can also add hooks directly in your factory class:

 .. code-block:: php

-    protected function initialize(): self
+    protected function initialize(): static
     {
         return $this
             ->afterPersist(function() {})